PID-Guided Partial Alignment for Multimodal Decentralized Federated Learning: The Framework for Multimodal DFL

 \textbf{Model Family.} For each modality $m\in\mathcal{M}$, agents that possess $m$ use a (potentially shared) encoder $h^m:\mathcal{X}^m\to\mathcal{Z}^m$ to produce latent features. \footnote{Architectures can differ across modalities (e.g., CNN for vision, Transformer for text) and, when desired, be shared across agents that own the same modality.} For a multimodal agent $i$, an aggregator $\mathcal{A}_i:\prod_{m\in\mathcal{M}_i}\mathcal{Z}^m\to\mathcal{Z}$ maps per-modality features into a representation space $\mathcal{Z}$, and a classifier $f:\mathcal{Z}\to\mathcal{Y}$ outputs predictions.
 In Section~\ref{sec:fission} we will \emph{instantiate} this generic family with \PARSE by factorizing each encoder’s latent into redundant/unique/synergistic slices and by using component-wise heads and partial alignment.

 \textbf{Learning Objective.} Let $\boldsymbol{\theta}$ collect all trainable parameters (encoders, aggregator(s), and classifier(s)).
-The decentralized objective minimizes the average local loss in Eq.~(\ref{eq:objective}), where $\mathcal{L}_i$ is a task-appropriate loss (e.g., cross-entropy).
+The decentralized objective minimizes the average local loss where $\mathcal{L}_i$ is a task-appropriate loss (e.g., cross-entropy).
 Due to modality heterogeneity, agent $i$ updates only the parameters tied to $\mathcal{M}_i$ (its encoders for $m\in\mathcal{M}_i$ and any heads it hosts).

-\textbf{Decentralized P2P Communication.} Agents exchange parameters with graph neighbors in a P2P fashion.
-To respect modality availability, communication occurs on per-modality subgraphs among agents that own the same modality. the precise update rule (DSGD with mixing matrices) and the set of parameters exchanged are detailed in Section~\ref{sec:sharing}.
+\textbf{Decentralized P2P Communication.} Agents join multiple learning overlays and exchange parameters with overlay neighbors in a P2P fashion.
+There is one overlay for each modality.
+All agents possessing that modality join the overlay to collectively train models specific to that modality.
+In addition, multimodal agents sharing the same subset of modalities also form an overlay to jointly train a common multimodal classifier for the shared modality subset.
+The precise update rule (DSGD with mixing matrices) and the set of parameters exchanged are detailed in Section~\ref{sec:sharing}.